sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 ## 2.1 Target Deployment Use Cases

-This feature is useful for avoiding suboptimal traffic forwarding EVPN VxLAN Logical VTEP deployments.
+This feature is useful for avoiding suboptimal traffic forwarding in EVPN VxLAN Logical VTEP deployments.
 If Orphan ports or subnets are present on MCLAG nodes, this feature is recommended to be used.